Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions: Abstract

 \section{Abstract}

-The detection of a voltage transverse to both an applied current and a magnetic field is one of the most common characterization techniques in solid-state physics.
-The corresponding component of the resistivity tensor $\rho_{ij}$ can be separated into odd and even parts with respect to the applied magnetic field.
+The component of the resistivity tensor $\rho_{ij}$ corresponding to voltage transverse to both an applied current and a magnetic field can be separated into odd and even parts with respect to the applied magnetic field.
 The former contains information, for example, about the ordinary or anomalous Hall effect.
-The latter is typically ascribed to experimental artefacts and ignored.
-We here show that upon suppressing these artefacts in carefully controlled experiments, useful information remains.
+The latter is often ascribed to experimental artefacts and ignored.
+Here, we show that upon suppressing these artefacts in carefully controlled experiments, useful information remains.
 We first investigate the well-explored ferromagnet CoFeB, where the even part of $\rho_{yx}$ contains a contribution from the anisotropic magnetoresistance, which we confirm by Stoner--Wohlfarth modelling.
-We then apply our approach to magnetotransport measurements in $\rm Mn_5Si_3$ thin films with a complex compensated magnetic order.
-In this material, the even part of the transverse signal is sizable only in the low-spin-symmetry phase below $\approx 80$~K and thus offers a simple and readily available probe of the magnetic order.
+We then apply our approach to magnetotransport measurements of $\rm Mn_5Si_3$ thin films, which undergo a transition from non-collinear to an altermagnetic collinear state.
+In this material, the even part of the transverse signal is sizable only in the low-spin-symmetry phase below $\approx 80$~K. Transverse resistivity measurements thus offer a simple and readily available probe of magnetic order transitions.